EFeru/hoverboard-firmware-hack-FOC/README.md

 - **VARIANT_ADC**: In this variant the motors are controlled by two potentiometers connected to the Left sensor cable (long wired)
 - **VARIANT_USART**: In this variant the motors are controlled via serial protocol (e.g. on USART3 right sensor cable, the short wired cable).
 The commands can be sent from an Arduino.
 Check out the [hoverserial.ino](/02_Arduino/hoverserial) as an example sketch.
 - **VARIANT_NUNCHUK**: Wii Nunchuk offers one hand control for throttle, braking and steering.
 This was one of the first input device used for electric armchairs or bottle crates.
-- **VARIANT_PPM**: This is when you want to use a RC remote control with PPM Sum signal
+- **VARIANT_PPM**: This is when you want to use an RC remote control with PPM Sum signal.
+- **VARIANT_PWM**: This is when you want to use an RC remote control with PWM signal.
-- **VARIANT_IBUS**: This is when you want to use a RC remote control with Flysky IBUS protocol connected to the Left sensor cable.
+- **VARIANT_IBUS**: This is when you want to use an RC remote control with Flysky IBUS protocol connected to the Left sensor cable.
 - **VARIANT_HOVERCAR**: In this variant the motors are controlled by two pedals brake and throttle.
 Reverse is engaged by double tapping on the brake pedal at standstill.
 - **VARIANT_HOVERBOARD**: In this variant the mainboard reads the sideboards data.
 The sideboards need to be flashed with the hacked version.
 Only balancing controller is still to be implemented.
 - **VARIANT_TRANSPOTTER**: This build is for transpotter which is a hoverboard based transportation system.
 For more details on how to build it check [here](https://github.com/NiklasFauth/hoverboard-firmware-hack/wiki/Build-Instruction:-TranspOtter) and [here](https://hackaday.io/project/161891-transpotter-ng).